 Stay connected to friends and family, update your social media accounts or surf the internet courtesy of the airport’s free WiFi.
 Note that you will need to enter an email address and a postal/zip code to access the network; international travellers can type “YES” into the postal/zip code field.

-Would you rather splurge on a hotel room for a more comfortable sleep?
-A few hotels are located within a 15-minute drive of the airport.
+Would you rather splurge on a more comfortable sleep?
+The Sleepbox Lounge offers 16 rooms (Airside) and a few hotels are located within a 15-minute drive of the airport.
 Most offer free shuttle service and some rent day rooms.
 See our Washington Dulles Airport Guide for locations and details.

 These are just a few things to do on a layover at Washington Dulles Airport.
 Visit our Washington Dulles Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.